-You can import QSOs from almost any other logbook or contest program,
+You can import QSO from almost any other logbook or contest program,

 either using the build-in utilities for direct importation or using a simple

 two-step procedure.
 You can even import your own MS-Access, dBase, etc.

 Changing to a new logbook has never been so easy !
 (See

 the FAQ for more information on importation)

 currently available.
 Nearly 8,000 hours of work time has been spent to

 develop the program, and you can get it for a little money !!

 With most other programs you have to pay for every new update.
 When

 you register VQLog you get the right to download from Internet ALL new